NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1ALICE_1_1V0AndTrigger.md

 ---

-title: "Rivet::ALICE::V0AndTrigger"
+title: 'class Rivet::ALICE::V0AndTrigger'
-summary: "Trigger projection for the ALICE V0-AND (a.k.a.
+description: "Trigger projection for the ALICE V0-AND (a.k.a.
 CINT7) requirement. "

 ---